farling42/fvtt-import-realmworks/README.md

 ![Text Editor](https://github.com/farling42/fvtt-import-realmworks/blob/master/screen-capture.png)

-- Created Items and Journals can be placed directly into Compendiums by specifying the relevant unlocked compendium in the module's settings.
+- Created Items and Journals can be placed directly into Compendiums by specifying the relevant unlocked compendium in the module's settings. (**NOTE**: Foundry does not allow Scene Notes to be linked to journals stored in compendiums!)

 ## Store Foundry data inside Realm Works